-- ok The test passed. - not ok The test failed. - not ok #SKIP The test was skipped, usually because build requirements were not met (for example, an external solver library was required, but PETSc was not configure for that library.) compiled against it). - ok #T0D0 The test is under development by the developers.
+- not ok #SKIP The test was skipped, usually because build requirements were not met (for example, an external solver library was required, but PETSc was not configure for that library.) compiled against it). - ok #T0D0 The test is under development by the developers.